Thiago de Mello and Amazon

 Brasil

-Exerpts from a letter sent to Dexter Payne by Jon Jacson, regarding Thiago's CD Another Feeling
+Excerpts from a letter sent to Dexter Payne by Jon Jackson, regarding Thiago's CD Another Feeling

 "I've been listening to Another Feeling.
 It really grows on you.
 I'm just terrifically impressed with the whole production.
 I think it is probably the recording of the year for me.
 I liked it from the start....But when I listened to it I was more and more taken with it, until finally I was listening to it every day.
 Right now, I think my favorite piece is the title piece....But the whole record is deeply satisfying.
 I love that low register clarinet.
 But....I'm especially pleased by the alto....so relaxed and low-key, yet play[ed] with such intensity.
 Thiago de Mello must be quite a guy.
 As a matter of fact, everybody on this record sounds great Ithamara Koorax has a great voice, great style, and I love all of those piano players.
 Thiago has a great spirit....I think the folks need to know more about this great record."